 (Reported by Ahmad and others with a saheeh isnaad).

 This clearly indicates that the Sahaabah understood the hadith to be general in application [i.e., it did not apply only to mosques].
 This is supported by the fact that it is not reported that any of them ever set out with the intention of visiting a grave.
 They are the predecessors of Ibn Taymiyah in this regard, so whoever condemns Ibn Taymiyah is in effect condemning the salaf (the righteous predecessors), may Allah be pleased with them.
 May Allah have mercy on the one who said:

 “All goodness is in following those who went before (the salaf)

 and all evil is in following the innovations of those who came later.”

-In conclusion, travelling with the intention of visiting the grave of the Prophet (peace and blessings of Allaah be upon him) is bid’ah and is haraam, because of the hadeeth which forbids travelling to worship in any place except the three mosques.
-As for visiting the grave of the Prophet (peace and blessings of Allaah be upon him) when one happens to be in Madeenah, this is perfectly acceptable, as is travelling with the intention of praying in the Prophet’s Mosque as an act of worship and seeking to draw close to Allaah.
+In conclusion, travelling with the intention of visiting the grave of the Prophet (peace and blessings of Allah be upon him) is bid’ah and is haraam, because of the hadith which forbids travelling to worship in any place except the three mosques.
+As for visiting the grave of the Prophet (peace and blessings of Allah be upon him) when one happens to be in Madeenah, this is perfectly acceptable, as is travelling with the intention of praying in the Prophet’s Mosque as an act of worship and seeking to draw close to Allah.
 Those that are confused about this issue are those who do not understand the difference between what is permitted and what is forbidden.
-And Allaah knows best.